-Sarah Foley enters her first year as the Pitt-Bradford women's bowling head coach.
+Sarah Foley enters her second year as the Pitt-Bradford women's bowling head coach.

 Foley enters the head coaching position after cementing herself as one of the top Pitt-Bradford players in recent history, guiding the Panthers to consecutive AMCC championships in 2014 and 2015.